-People from the neighbouring states usually frequent this place to attain few days of tranquility.
+People from the neighboring states usually frequent this place to attain a few days of tranquility.

-All the important places and scenic trails are located near the Cayuga Lake which makes maneuvering the paths relatively easier.
+All the important places and scenic trails are located near Cayuga Lake, which makes maneuvering the paths relatively easier.

-Moreover, Ithaca has some unique attractions which are not available anywhere in the world such as the Whole Human Brain collection where they showcase preserved brains and Gourdlandia where gourd are used to make art.
+Moreover, Ithaca has some unique attractions that are not available anywhere in the world, such as the Wilder Human Brain Collection, where they showcase preserved brains and Gourdlandia, where gourds are used to make art.

-The continuous movement of water from the glacier led to the formation of gorges which can be spotted easily.
+The continuous movement of water from the glacier led to the formation of gorges that can easily be spotted.

-The waterfall stands four hundred feet above the gorge and is considered to be three stories high than the Niagara Falls.
+The waterfall stands 400 feet above the gorge and is considered to be three stories higher than the Niagara Falls.

 Cornell University is known for its Ivy League tag and its diverse nature of education, but it is also a popular tourist attraction.

 McGraw Tower attracts a lot of visitors as it plays the famous Cornell chimes that are not heard anywhere else on the globe.

 Geek Out at the Museum of the Earth